Lori Alhadeff: Activism

 On February 14, 2018, Alhadeff's daughter Alyssa was killed in the Parkland high school shooting.
 Alhadeff and her husband attended a memorial for the victims at Pine Trails Park the following day, where she appeared on CNN, pleading President Donald Trump demanding action to increase gun control and improve school safety.

 Alhadeff founded a nonprofit organization, Make Our Schools Safe, which is aimed at providing safety features tailored to the specific needs of schools.
 These features include metal detectors, bullet-resistant glass and enhanced fencing and gates.

 In March, she traveled to Tallahassee to work alongside other victim's families to pass the Florida Senate Bill 7026.
 She attended the March for Our Lives rally in Washington, D.C.

 In April 2018, Alhadeff announced her candidacy alongside Ryan Petty for the Broward County School Board.
 On August 28, 2018, Alhadeff was elected to the District 4 seat with 65% of the vote.

 On February 2, 2019, New Jersey Governor Phil Murphy signed A764, also known as "Alyssa's Law", requiring all New Jersey public schools to install silent panic alarms that will alert law enforcement during emergencies such as an active shooter, or to employ an alternative emergency mechanism approved by the Department of Education.

+Alhadeff was re-elected to the District 4 seat in 2022, during a period of significant turbulence on the board, which saw four of its members suspended by Governor Ron DeSantis following recommendations by a grand jury convened in the wake of the Parkland shooting.
+She subsequently served as chair of the Broward County Public Schools board from 2022 to 2024.